Hieromon/AutoConnect/mkdocs/menuize.md

 ## What menus can be made using AutoConnect

 AutoConnect generates a menu dynamically depending on the instantiated [AutoConnectAux](acintro.md#how-it-works) at the sketch executing time.
 Usually, it is a collection of [AutoConnectElement](acelements.md).
-In addition to this, you can generate a menu from only AutoConnectAux, without AutoConnectElements.
-That is, you can easily make the built-in menu with legacy sketches of yours.
+In addition to this, you can generate a menu from only AutoConnectAux, without AutoConnectElements.<br>In other words, you can easily create a built-in menu featuring the WiFi connection facility embedding the legacy web pages.

 ## Basic mechanism of menu generation